my3amarnath/my3amarnath/README.md

 ### Hey there 👋

 <!-- Text Under Headline -->
-I am Maithri Amarnath Vijayakumari.
+I am Maithri.
 A process-oriented **Data Analyst** with Master’s Degree in Data Science and Analytics.
 A budding **Data Scientist** with extenstive experience working with one of the leading semiconductor manufacturing industries by optimizing manufacturing processes by collecting process data, pre-processing, and identifying trends and opportunities to enhance the module performance by analyzing the data sets.
 In my spare time, I enjoy practicing *Python and SQL*.
 I love to learn and create.
 Let's collaborate!

 ## 📫 Connect With Me 👇